Tracardi/tracardi-api/manual/en/docs/integration/js-integration.md

 </script>
 ```

+The *onContextReady* method will run after the events are triggered.
+It will not run if the events are not defined.

+The parameters have the following meaning.

+* *helpers* - this is a reference to class that will allow you to raise another events
+* *context* has the response from Tracardi to you initial events.
+It will have profile data, and if configured
+  debug information.

+You can configure how much data the server should return in the response to event track.

+If you woul like to receive the full profile remember to set:

+`window.response.context.profile = true;`

+It is wise not to receive the full profile when you do not need it.

+### Binding events to page elements

 Then you can write a code that binds for example onClick event on a button to tracardi event.